hack-gpon/hack-gpon.github.io/_ont/ont-fs-com-gpon-onu-stick-with-mac.md

 base64 -d mod_optic.base64 > mod_optic.bspatch
 bspatch <your_original_mod_optic.ko> mod_optic.ko mod_optic.bspatch
 ```
-{% include alert.html content="if you don't have bspatch installed, most distributions includes it in bsdiff package" alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="If you don't have bspatch installed, most distributions include it in the bsdiff package" alert="Info" icon="svg-info" color="blue" %}

-After patching the resulting patched `mod_optic.ko` should have an md5 checksum of `e14a5a70b023873853afe920870f076e`.
+After patching the resulting `mod_optic.ko` should have an md5 checksum of `e14a5a70b023873853afe920870f076e`.
-If that also checks, go on making a backup copy of your original `mod_optic.ko` on the stick.
+If that is also correct, continue by making a backup copy of your original `mod_optic.ko` on the stick.

 ```sh
 cd /lib/modules/3.10.49/
 cp mod_optic.ko mod_optic.ko.original
 ```

-Now you have to use SCP to copy the modified `mod_optic.ko` kernel module in `/lib/modules/3.10.49/mod_optic.ko`.
+Now use SCP to copy the modified `mod_optic.ko` kernel module in `/lib/modules/3.10.49/mod_optic.ko`.

 ## TX Fault / Serial

-The stick stays in a perpetual "TX Fault" state since the same SFP pin is used for both serial and TX Fault signaling, if that causes you issues (normally it shouldn't) you can issue the commands below to disable it.
-Note that it will disable both the TX Fault signal and Serial on the stick after boot.
+The stick will remain in a perpetual "TX Fault" state as the same SFP pin is used for both serial and TX Fault signaling.
+If this causes you issues (normally it shouldn't), you can issue the commands below to disable it.
+Note that this will disable both the TX Fault signal and Serial on the stick after boot.

 ```sh
 fw_setenv asc0 1
 fw_setenv preboot "gpio set 3;gpio input 100;gpio input 105;gpio input 106;gpio input 107;gpio input 108"
 ```

-In case you need to re-enable it issue the following commands from the bootloader (FALCON)
+In case you need to re-enable it, issue the following commands from the bootloader (FALCON)

 ```sh
 FALCON => setenv asc0 0